Spinnaker Media serves as the umbrella organization over

 and will be placed in reserve funds.

-an interview process, the Advisory Board will hire the Spinnaker Publisher,
+an interview process, the Advisory Board will hire the Spinnaker Editor-in-Chief,

 Spinnaker Digital Managing Editor, Spinnaker Business Manager, and General Managers